 There are a few main alternatives to Chapter 7 Bankruptcy.
 Each debt relief alternative has its own set of pros and cons.
 Here are the main alternatives to Chapter 7 bankruptcy.

 As with every debt relief action, there is a severity associated with that action.
 For example, you may want to compare debt management vs debt settlement or debt settlement vs bankruptcy.
-Below is our estimate of how Chapter 7 compares to other debt consolidation and debt relief options.

 Not necessarily.
 For example, you could qualify for a Chapter 7 bankruptcy, but only have $100 in total debt.
 A Chapter 7 bankruptcy may be a drastic solution given such a low debt amount.